A woman with glasses using her laptop with some worry.

 Updates To The ATR/QM Rule

-The ATR/QM Rule was updated to make sure it protected consumers without overly limiting mortgage approvals.
-Many changes addressed the “GSE Patch,” which expired on October 1, 2022 and allowed borrowers who might not have otherwise qualified based on their DTI to move forward if their loans were eligible for purchase or guarantee by enterprises like Fannie Mae and Freddie Mac.
-The expiration of the patch could’ve created problems for the availability of mortgage credit, but the Consumer Financial Protection Bureau (CFPB) published amendments revising the ATR Rule to preempt these and other possible issues.
+The ATR/QM Rule was updated to protect consumers without overly limiting mortgage approvals.
+Many changes addressed the “GSE Patch,” which allowed borrowers who might not have qualified based on their debt-to-income ratio (DTI) to move forward if their loans were eligible for purchase or guarantee by Fannie Mae and Freddie Mac.

 Amended General QM Rule

-The Amended General QM Rule completely replaced the DTI (debt-to-income) Limitation with a newer limitation based on price called the APR (annual percentage rate) Limitation.
+The Amended General QM Rule replaced the DTI Limitation with a newer limitation based on the APR (annual percentage rate) Limitation.
 Compared to the 43% DTI limit, the APR rule caps qualifying loans at 2.25 percentage points above the average prime offer rate (APOR) for a comparable transaction.

 In effect, this requires the creditor to consider the borrower’s present and reliable future income – outside of their real property – as well as debts.
-In connection to that, the CFPB believes that the DTI limit potentially reduced credit access for borrowers with a good credit standing, particularly low-to-moderate-income individuals.
+The DTI limit potentially reduced credit access for borrowers with a good credit standing, particularly low-to-moderate-income individuals.

 Seasoned QM Rule

-The Seasoned QM Rule was added to protect non-QMs and higher-priced QMs from liability as long as they meet certain requirements and the lender that originated the loan holds the loan in its portfolio for 36 months.
-In other words, lenders who provide mortgages that meet core requirements are now typically not as legally vulnerable, regardless of whether their loan was originally a QM.
+The Seasoned QM Rule was added to protect non-QMs and higher-priced QMs from liability as long as they meet certain requirements, and the originating lender holds the loan in its portfolio for 36 months.
+This means that lenders are not as legally vulnerable, regardless of whether their loan was originally a QM.

 The rules for defining a Seasoned QM as a loan include:

 The CFPB chose 36 months based on the reasoning that the earlier the delinquency, the more likely it is that the consumer couldn’t pay the loan from the start.
-That is in contrast to the concept of defaulting as a result of a change in circumstance.
+That’s different from defaulting as a result of a change in circumstance.

 What Is Considered A ‘Qualified Mortgage’?